 Stewart played 1,353 games as a right wing between 1953 and 1973, winning three straight Stanley Cups with the Toronto Maple Leafs in the 1960s.
 He coached the New York Rangers for 39 games during the 1975-76 season.
-He lasted just one season with the Kings, going 31-34-15 and losing the Maple Leafs in the Preliminary Round.
+He lasted just one season with the Kings, going 31-34-15 and losing to the Maple Leafs in the Preliminary Round.
 He was replaced by Bob Berry.

-He is the fourth coach in franchise history and went 44-19-17 in his first season.
+He was the fourth coach in franchise history and went 44-19-17 in his first season.
 The Sabres beat the Rangers in the Preliminary Round before losing to the Flyers in the Quarterfinals.
 Pronovost was fired just 24 games into the 1978-79 season after an 8-10-6 start.

 On Aug.
-4, 1982, the Detroit Red Wings named Nick Polano their new head coach.
+4, 1982, the Detroit Red Wings named Nick Polano, their new head coach.
 He replaced Billy Dea, who coached the final 11 games of the 1981-82 season after Wayne Maxner was fired.
 Polano went 79-127-34 in his three seasons as head coach.
 He got the Red Wings into the playoffs twice but lost in the first round both times.

 Polano was replaced by Harry Neale in 1985 and remained with the team as an assistant general manager.
-He played a big role in the Red Wings landing some key players from Russia including Petr Klima, Slava Kozlov, and Sergei Fedorov.
+He played a big role in the Red Wings landing some key players from Russia, including Petr Klima, Slava Kozlov, and Sergei Fedorov.